kevteg/calendly-python/README.md

 #### Important
 - **Note:** All the responses are dictionaries with the calendly response, except for the remove webhook method that also contains the `success` key.
 Check their [docs](https://developer.calendly.com/docs/) to know the possible responses!

+### TODOs:
+Next steps for this package:
+[ ] Improve how the methods return the responses, proccess Calendly responses and make them objects, so that users can manage the information in an easier way
+[ ] Support for version 2 <3